 attributes are the components of unity and that love is of utmost importance.

-We could say that all the other fruits are contained in this one, “love,”
+We could say that they are contained in this one, “love,”

-and that we are to clothe ourselves with these things (Gal 3-27).
+and that we clothe ourselves with these things (Gal 3-27).
 This concept

-Spirit do not belong in our hearts; they belong displayed on the tips of our
+Spirit do not belong in our heart; they belong displayed on the tips of our

-fingers and on the heels of our feet and on the tip of our tongue, where
+fingers and on the tips of our toes and on the tip of our tongue, where

-people can perceive them with their natural senses.
-If the fruits of the
+people can see them, for if the fruits of the

 Spirit don’t manifest, then they don’t exist.
 Jesus taught that we have no

-choice but to display the contents of our hearts.
-He wanted to ensure that
+choice but to display the contents of our heart, and He wanted to ensure that

 (238e) Kingdom of God